MicrosoftDocs/fabric-docs/docs/data-engineering/azure-fabric-diagnostic-emitters-log-analytics.md

 author: jejiang
 ms.author: jejiang
 ms.reviewer: whhender
-ms.service: fabric
 ms.topic: tutorial
-ms.subservice: spark
 ms.date: 08/22/2024
 ms.custom: references_regions
 ---
-# Monitor Apache Spark applications with Azure Log Analytics
+# Monitor Apache Spark applications with Azure log analytics

-The Fabric Apache Spark diagnostic emitter extension is a library that enables Apache Spark applications to emit logs, event logs, and metrics to multiple destinations, including Azure Log Analytics, Azure Storage, and Azure Event Hubs.
+The Fabric Apache Spark diagnostic emitter extension is a library that enables Apache Spark applications to emit logs, event logs, and metrics to multiple destinations, including Azure log analytics, Azure storage, and Azure event hubs.

-In this tutorial, you'll learn how to configure and emit Spark logs and metrics to Log Analytics in Fabric.
-Once configured, you'll be able to collect and analyze Apache Spark application metrics and logs in your [Log Analytics workspace](../../azure-monitor/logs/quick-create-workspace.md).
+In this tutorial, you'll learn how to configure and emit Spark logs and metrics to Log analytics in Fabric.
+Once configured, you'll be able to collect and analyze Apache Spark application metrics and logs in your [Log analytics workspace](azure/azure-monitor/logs/quick-create-workspace).

 ## Configure workspace information